Eryux/saberhub/README.md

 ### Using HTTPS with Websocket on Apache

-If you want to use HTTPS with this landing page on Apache you will need to upgrade websocket to websocket secure using a reverse proxy.
+If you want to use HTTPS with this landing page you will need to upgrade websocket to websocket secure using a reverse proxy.

 * Enable Apache `proxy` and `proxy_wstunnel` mods.